 - Loans and overdrafts – these are available for things such as home improvement, holidays and vehicle purchases.

-- Mortgages – many banks offer mortgages including adjustable and fixed-rate mortgages.
+- Mortgages – many banks offer mortgages in Luxembourg including adjustable and fixed-rate mortgages.

-- Insurance – many banks offer a variety of insurance options including home insurance and life insurance.
+- Insurance – many banks offer a variety of insurance options in Luxembourg including home insurance and life insurance.

 - Digital and online banking – internet banking is available through most banks to customers who want a more convenient way of keeping track of their finances.

-- Mobile banking – mobile banking is now offered by many banks through banking apps so that customers can access accounts and make payments from their mobile phones and tablets.
+- Mobile banking – mobile banking in Luxembourg is now offered by many banks through banking apps so that customers can access accounts and make payments from their mobile phones and tablets.

-- Business banking – there is a range of banking solutions for those starting their own business or becoming a freelancer in Luxembourg, including loans, insurance, and business banking advice.
+- Business banking – there is a range of banking solutions for those starting their own business in Luxembourg or becoming a freelancer, including loans, insurance, and business banking advice.

 - Expat services – many banking providers have products, services, and account options for international residents and non-residents.
 These include multi-currency accounts.